nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/index.md

 ## Initial Setup

--   Take note of the *Passwords* being used in this lab
+-   Take note of the *Passwords* being used in this lab.
+Please refer to the HPOC lookup for credentials
-    -   Prism Element, Prism Central, CVMs, PCVM password will be provided by instructor.
+    -   Prism Element, Prism Central, CVMs, PCVM password will be available in the HPOC lookup.
-    -   FSVM, all AD users share the same password of **nutanix/4u**
 -   Login to Global Protect VPN, select gateway without (ST).
 This is required to access Data Lens lab
 -   Log into your virtual desktops if required (connection info below)